-Calibrate Level Parameter Description Conductivity Cal Enabled if analyzer type = Conductivity.
-The 4-electrode mode may require wet calibration for the greatest accuracy.
+Calibrate Level Parameter Description Conductivity Cal Enabled if Analyzer Type = Conductivity.
+The 2-electrode mode does not require wet calibration if the sensor constant has been input correctly and the sensor cable resistance is not significant.
 A reference procedure for calibration of a conductivity process value.
-Concentration Cal Enabled if analyzer type = Concentration.
+Concentration Cal Enabled if Analyzer Type = Concentration.
 Used to convert conductivity values to concentration units (from a temperature-compensated measurement).
 A reference procedure for calibration of a concentration process value.
 Temperature Cal The temperature calibration is used to calibrate the temperature input from the sensor against a standard known reading - see Table 7.2, page 54.
-A two-point temperature calibration is performed using this routine by calibrating, in succession, at a low temperature value and a high temperature value (the two values separated by at least 20 °C [68 °F]).
+A 2-point temperature calibration is performed using this routine by calibrating, in succession, at a low temperature value and a high temperature value (the two values separated by at least 20 °C [68 °F]).
 This results in both temperature slope and offset computation.
 Edit PV, Temp Cal Enables manual adjustment of the sensor PV slope and offset and sensor temperature slope and offset.
 Note .
 This function may not be suitable for many applications, but it provides quick, easy access to these calibration values for troubleshooting.
 PV Slope Edits the PV Slope value as a percentage PV Offset Edits the PV Offset value Temp Slope Edits the Temp Slope value as a percentage Temp Offset Edits the Temp Slope value Reset PV, Temp Cal Resets all process sensor and temperature sensor calibration data to default factory settings.
-Analog Output Trim Adjusts the maximum / minimum output signals (4 to 20 mA, ±0.5 mA) to maintain precise transmission of the process variable to the final monitoring system.
+Analog Output Trim Adjusts the maximum / minimum output signals (4 to 20 mA, ± 0.5 mA) to maintain precise transmission of the process variable to the final monitoring system.
 The transmitter's output current is factory calibrated; however, the output can be trimmed if required.
 Note .
-Enabled when $HART Poll Addr = 0$ - see page 61.
+Enabled when $HART$ Poll $Addr = 0$ - see page 61.
 Not applicable to HART multidrop mode where current output is not used.